sigstore/cosign/doc/cosign_sign.md

   # sign a container image with a key pair stored in a Kubernetes secret
   cosign sign --key k8s://[NAMESPACE]/[KEY] <IMAGE>

+  # sign a container image with a key, attaching a certificate and certificate chain
+  cosign sign --key cosign.key --cert cosign.crt --cert-chain chain.crt <IMAGE>

   # sign a container in a registry which does not fully support OCI media types
   COSIGN_DOCKER_MEDIA_TYPES=1 cosign sign --key cosign.key legacy-registry.example.com/my/image
 ```